Start Printed Page 77985

 RHS administers the Section 538 Guaranteed Rural Rental Housing Program (GRRHP) under the authority of the Housing Act of 1949, as amended (42 U.S.C.
 1490p-2).
 Under the GRRHP, RHS guarantees loans for the development of housing and related facilities in rural areas.
 Section 538(g) authorizes the Secretary of Agriculture to charge certain fees to lenders for loan guarantees.
 See 42 U.S.C.
 1490p-2(g).
 The charged fees are required to be used to offset costs associated with loan guarantees.
-See 42 U.S.C.
-1490p-2(u).
+ID at 1490p-2(u).

 The Agency's GRRHP implementing regulation is at 7 CFR part 3565 and currently sets the exact percentage of the initial guarantee fee and the annual guarantee fee charged by the Agency.
 The Agency is proposing to amend the regulation by removing the language that indicates the specific amount of the initial guarantee fee and the annual guarantee fee currently charged by the Agency.
 The Agency is making this change to allow for flexibility and to allow the program to create the maximum housing affordability to residents by lowering program costs when practical.
 In most cases, the annual guarantee fee is passed onto the borrower, where it is most likely included in the interest rate.
 Thus, any reduction in the fee will result in a lower interest rate and would ultimately create a reduction in rental rates.

-The calculation of the initial guarantee fee is the product of the percentage of the guarantee times the initial principal amount of the guaranteed loan.
+The calculation of the initial guarantee fee is the product of the percentage of the guarantee times the initial principal amount of the guaranteed loan times the Guarantee Fee Rate.
 The initial guarantee fee will be due at the time the closing package is submitted to the Agency for review and approval.
 The GRRHP annual fee is a non-refundable amount that the lender must pay the year that the loan closes and going forward each year that the loan guarantee remains in effect.
-Due to the negative subsidy, combined with the overall health of the Section 538 GRRHP portfolio, the Agency would like to have the flexibility in its regulation to reduce the annual guarantee fee due on the outstanding principal amount of the loan that will be charged each year or portion of a year that the guarantee is in effect.
-For example, if a guaranteed loan closes on any date between January 1 and December 31, 2018, the effective date for the fee determination will be December 31, 2018.
-The annual fee will be collected by February 28, 2019, and each calendar year going forward while the guarantee remains in effect.

 Executive Order 12866—Classification

-This proposed rule has been determined to be non-significant and; therefore, was not reviewed by the Office of Management and Budget (OMB) under Executive Order 12866.
+This final rule has been determined to be non-significant and; therefore, was not reviewed by the Office of Management and Budget (OMB) under Executive Order 12866.

-The Guaranteed Rural Rental Housing program (GRRHP) is administered subject to appropriations by the U.S. Department of Agriculture (USDA) as authorized under the Housing Act of 1949 as amended, Section 538, Public Law 106-569, 42 U.S.C.
-1490 p-2.
+The GRRHP is administered subject to appropriations by the United States Department of Agriculture (USDA) as authorized under the Housing Act of 1949 as amended, Section 538, Public Law 106-569, 42 U.S.C.
+1490p-2.

 Environmental Impact Statement